 The geopolitical context of Moldavia in the 15th and 16th centuries – back then also incorporating present-day Bucovina – was one of the defining conditions that marked the appearance of the Moldavian architectural style, so representative for the painted churches.

-A separate province with independence goals, Moldavia of those days often took the leading role in the wars against the Ottoman Empire that outnumbered the small state in every way, from financial to military resources.
-A series of brave local princes contributed decisively to maintaining the autonomy of Moldavia in the troubled medieval centuries.
+A separate province with independence goals, Moldavia of those days was often involved in smaller or greater military conflicts against the Ottoman Empire that outnumbered the small state in every way, from financial to military resources.
+A few brave local princes contributed decisively to maintaining the autonomy of Moldavia, even if only partially, in the troubled medieval centuries.

-They were and still are praised as national heroes.
-Beyond their military role, they assumed a powerful spiritual role and marked their strong relation with divinity by building new churches and supporting financially the Church whose influence was capital.
+Beyond their military role, these rulers assumed a powerful spiritual role and marked their strong relation with divinity by building new churches and supporting financially the Church whose influence was capital.
 One of these princes was Petru Rares, the son of Stephen the Great, the prince who had the greatest contribution to the development of the Moldavian style.

 Continuing the work of his father, Petru Rares founded Moldovita Monastery in 1532, very close to where his great-grandfather had built a church more than a century before.
 Surrounded by fortification walls with four corner towers and a solid gate tower, the monastery combined the religious and defensive elements, a common practice of a time when enemy attacks often took place.

-Built on the typical triconch plan, using the Moldavian vaulting system, the church from Moldovita also has a burial room between the narthex and the nave and a small hidden niche used for storage in case of an attack, elements that appeared before at Humor Monastery.
+Built on the typical triconch plan, using the Moldavian vaulting system, the church from Moldovita also has a burial room between the narthex and the nave and a small hidden niche, elements that appeared before at Humor Monastery.

 Several elements make the paintings from Moldovita stand out.
 Above the altar, Virgin Mary with Baby Jesus is surrounded by her parents in a scene that otherwise is dominated by archangels while in the Cycle of Passions from the nave, Jesus and Pontius Pilate appear discussing in a casual manner.
 Plus, the scene of the Siege of Constantinople, a central theme for all the painted churches, is best-preserved here.